ripe-tech/ripe-sdk/README.md

 ```

 ## Product customization
 You can change a part of your product by using the `setPart` function.

-Alternatively, all the parts can be changed at once with `setParts`
+Alternatively, all the parts can be changed at once with `setParts`.

 ```javascript
 ripe.setPart(part, material, color);